TIBCOSoftware/jasperreports/jasperreports/readme.txt

 found in the /demo/hsqldb directory.
 In order to run those samples you should start the HSQLDB server first.
-There is a build.xml file in the /demo/hsqldb directory which contains two ANT targets: "runServer" and "runManager".
+There is a build.xml file in the /demo/hsqldb directory which contains two Ant targets: "runServer" and "runManager".
 The first is for starting up the HSQL database and the second is for lanching the HSQL client application in case you need to view the database structure or run some queries against it.